xiangxinyue/xiangxinyue.github.io/more-about-me.md

   <p>
     If you clicked into the hidden objects, you are probably the kind of person who notices details and follows curiosity.
     I like that.
-This page holds a more personal map of my life: the animals at home, the road trips, the cameras, the cooking tools, the old competition hobbies, and the moment AI became real to me.
+This page holds a more personal map of my life: the animals at home, the road trips, the cameras, the cooking tools, the old competition hobbies, the moment AI became real to me and my marriage.
   </p>
 </div>